 “In fact, there was no unanimity at Nicaea.
 After the council, the bishops went on teaching as they had before, and the Arian crisis continued for another sixty years.
 Arius and his followers fought back and managed to regain imperial favor.
 Athanasius was exiled no fewer than five times.”
 (A History of God – pp. 110-111)

 Homoousios is the central term of the Nicene Creed.
-Many bishops of the Eastern provinces disputed this term, for it does not appear in the Bible and had already had been condemned by the Synods of Antioch in 269.
+Many bishops of the Eastern provinces disputed this term, for it does not appear in the Bible and had already been condemned at a Synod in Antioch in 269.

 Furthermore, the Bible is clear that only one Being exists without cause, and that is the Father.
-Like all the ancient creeds, even the Nicene Creed starts by confessing monotheism:
+Like all the ancient creeds, even the Nicene Creed begins with a standard unitarian statement:

 “We believe in one God, the Father Almighty,